 What were the Consequences of Alexander’s Invasion of India?

-- These records not only shed light on the social and economic conditions of the era but also highlighted practices such as the Sati system, the sale of girls in marketplaces, and the breeding of high-quality oxen in northwest India.
+Alexander’s campaign was meticulously recorded by his historians, providing valuable chronological accounts of events in India.
+These records offer insights into the social and economic conditions of the time, including practices such as the Sati system, the sale of girls in marketplaces, and the breeding of superior oxen.

 Death of Alexander

-On his journey back, he passed away in Babylon in 323 BCE at the age of 32, leaving his aspiration of establishing an eastern empire unsuccessful.
+On his journey back from his campaigns, Alexander passed away in Babylon in 323 BCE at the young age of 32, leaving his dream of establishing a vast eastern empire unfulfilled.